mudpup/blackjack/README.md

 - [X] Calculate chance of bust considering remaining cards in deck.
 - [X] Calculate how likely you are to succeed on a double down.
 - [X] Complete the basic idea, make it functional.
+- [ ] Change code so that it doesn't request the dealer's card until the end of the game.
+- [ ] Add chance that the dealer's card will be greater than yours.
 - [ ] Find a simpler way to execute the code.
 Make it less clunky.
 - [ ] Give the player an option to add multiple decks or players.
 - [ ] Add more options for the user.
 Potentially the ability to factor in different styles of playing blackjack, amount of decks used, or number of players.